mahdieh-dev/epic-nft/README.md

 A cooldown timer of 1 minute is set after each minting process.

 The contract is deployed on Goerli testnet.
 The UI is hosted by Replit.
-To test this project, go to [the WavePortal website](https://mahdieh-nft-project.mshavandi.repl.co).
+To test this project, go to [the Epic NFT website](https://mahdieh-nft-project.mshavandi.repl.co).
 Make sure to have enough Goerli ETHs or get some from [this faucet](https://goerlifaucet.com/).

 ## How to run